 Patients who do not respond well to lifestyle changes or medications or those who continually require medications to control their symptoms, will have to live with their condition or may undergo a surgical procedure.
 Surgery is very effective in treating GERD.
 There are procedures being tried, known as Intraluminal Endoscopic Procedures, which are alternatives to laparoscopic and open surgery.
 You will need to discuss with your surgeon and physician whether you are a candidate for any of these procedures.

-What Are the Advantages of the Laparoscopic Method?
+What are the advantages of the laparoscopic method?

 The advantage of the laparoscopic approach is that it usually provides:

-Are You a Candidate for the Laparoscopic Method?
+Are you a candidate for the laparoscopic method?

 Although laparoscopic anti-reflux surgery has many benefits, it may not be appropriate for some patients.
 Obtain a thorough medical evaluation by a surgeon qualified in laparoscopic anti-reflux surgery in consultation with your primary care physician or Gastroenterologist to find out if the technique is appropriate for you.